Intercompany

 Note!

-Included fields | Use this option to exclude specific fields from the Topic.
-It opens Message Data Content (IDM), where the restrictions are defined.
-If Pryme Intercompany Project is installed, and the transfer pricing list is in another currency than LCY, the fields Invoice currency code and Time sheet currency code must be added in the Topic. |
+If the transfer pricing list is in another currency than LCY, you must add the fields Invoice currency code and Time sheet currency code in the Job table definition.Note!

 Transfer all entries in a table